 These days, it seems like adults everywhere want to measure every step they take and every wink of sleep they get.
 From popular wristband fitness trackers to other wearables such as smartwatches, biometric clothing and earpieces that track sleep, heart rate, calories burned, steps and more, the quantified-self movement is hot.

 With a thirst for technology, today's kids won't be left out of the trend.
 And, some new products and devices are being designed just for kids.
 The question is whether they work and if this technology is appropriate for the younger population.
-Lauren Lorenzo, MS, RD, LD, says that many children in the 9 to 15 age range are very familiar with the technology and many already use fitness trackers at home.
+Kristi King, MPH, RDN, LD, CNSC, a spokesperson for the Academy of Nutrition and Dietetics, says children often are more comfortable with technology than some adults because they are exposed to it at school and home.
+"Many children may be exposed to fitness trackers at home or are already using them because mom and dad are using them, too," she says.

 Most fitness trackers come with a mobile or web app to view progress and track food intake.
 Many of these apps include a bar code scanner to easily upload calorie information from cereals, snacks and other packaged foods, which can be a fun feature for kids.
 Unlike the automatic activity tracking, entering every bite of food requires effort and may be too much to ask of a child.
 Many fitness tracking devices are compatible with popular food tracking apps.
 Also, it's important to note that these apps are designed with adult needs in mind and may require you to be at least 18 years of age.